hhl/hhl/sddm-themes-hhl/README.md

  - $user-pictures? no chance!

 - all this fancy stuff is disabled!

-- if nothing helps, fetch [sddm-theme-deepspace](https://github.com/siduction/sddm-theme-deepspace "the side on github") and modify it to your needs.
+_If nothing helps, fetch [sddm-theme-deepspace](https://github.com/siduction/sddm-theme-deepspace "the side on github") and modify it to your needs.
-Or in debian (sid/unstable) search for "sddm siduction" (`apt search sddm siduction`).
+Or if you use [siduction](https://siduction.org "siduction homepage"), search for "sddm siduction" (`apt search sddm siduction`).
+For debian sid/unstable you are able to find them in the [siduction repositories](http://packages.siduction.org/ "packages.siduction.org/"), [amd64](http://packages.siduction.org/?Repositories:extra_amd64 "amd64") and [i386](http://packages.siduction.org/?Repositories:extra_i386 "i386").
-I told you, it is nearly the same, no fancy stuff and so on.
+I told you, it is nearly the same, no fancy stuff and so on._

 ---

 #### What is needed:

 - [sddm](https://github.com/sddm/sddm "sddm")
 - QtQuick 2.0 (normaly it should be automagicly installed together with sddm)
 - QtGraphicalEffects 1.0 (qml-module-qtgraphicaleffects)